seakonn/milestone-four/README.md

 ### Reset Password Page

+Form validation:
-Tested entering email address not in database, moves to password reset sent message.
+    Tested entering email address not in database: moves to password reset sent message.
-Tested entering email address in database, does not work as expected.
+    Tested entering email address in database: does not work as expected.
 Results in 405 'method not allowed' error.

+Known issue:
-Known issue: User cannot navigate back to main site from the django page without using the back button.
+    User cannot navigate back to main site from the django page without using the back button.

+### Register Account Page

+Form validation:
+    Entering no info in form or missing required field(username, either password): form does not submit.
+Red highlights around boxes with required info.
+    Entering username that already exists: error message appears and form does not submit.
+    Using email that is in database: error message appears and form does not submit.
+    Entering mismatching passwords: error message appears and form does not submit.
+    Entering email that already exists: error message appears and form does not submit.
+    Entering correct information in all fields: form submits and javascript popup appears.
+User is redirected.

+Known issue:
+    Email address is not required.
+Form will submit when email field is left blank.